bdavies6086/streaming-server/README.md

 This project also adds some opencv magic to add in people detection

+As you can see the in the files, the project does make quite a bit of use of shared state in the modules.
+Which is a big no no when a server is handling multiple tenants.
+In this case its for a personal project and will have 1 user interracting with it at one time, so isn't an issue.

+If multiple tenants were to use this server, they'd be competing for which channel to watch (the channels on the frontend would also get out of sync without some sort of server sent events configured (but thats overkill for this project.))

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies